Connect with us

 The period between ovulation and the beginning of the next menstrual cycle is called the luteal phase.
 The follicle gets converted to a corpus luteum during this phase.
 A corpus

-luteum is the cell structure that produces high amounts of progesterone and some estrogen.
+luteum is a cell structure that produces high amounts of progesterone and some estrogen.
 These luteal phase hormones play an important role in pregnancy.
 This article is about the luteal phase and its relation to pregnancy.

 🌟 Luteal phase versus menstrual cycle